 Maybe I just like the movie?
 Again, no. I have warmed, but cartoons don’t move the needle.
 I can’t relate, not to Moana, nor Maui.
 Unwilling, unable to suspend my disbelief, I sit in silent protest.
 Alone in solitude.
 “Kill me”, I think, in jest.
 What gets me through it is popcorn.
 Buttery popcorn, and an occasional bourbon.
-“Please”, what’s left of my sanity begs, “in respect for my time, sweet Disney, spare me the 20-minute short film”.
+“Please”, what’s left of my sanity begs, “spare me the Godawful 20-minute short film”.

 They’re hokey, and patronizing, those quirky shorts.
 Not ordered, nor advertised.
 Shoved down my throat, like a surprise party.
-Do they take me for some benevolent fool, hooting, cackling, gorging myself in gratitude for every extra minute of their artistic self-indulgence?
+Do the Disney execs take me for some benevolent fool, hooting, cackling, gorging myself in gratitude for every extra minute of artistic self-indulgence?
 It’s worse now that I know they’re coming, those damn short films.

 It’s March 19th today.
-The weekend of St. Patrick, and tourney time.
+The weekend of St. Patrick, and the NCAA b-ball tourney.
 Tickets are being punched to the sweet 16 this very moment, and I don’t even know who’s playing.
 I didn’t fill out a bracket.
-I haven’t even seen one.
+I haven’t even seen one this year or last.
 I was watching Moana.
 Always, Moana.

 I can hear the buoyant whisper of Dwayne Johnson in my sleep, “You’re welcome!”, for the sea, the stars and the sky…